 The site uses a “fluid” design so that the text flows to match the space of the browser’s window.
 If you change the size of the browser window or the text, the content will, over a wide range, remain within the right and left margins of the window.

 The FHF website includes images both to improve the appeal of the site and to convey information.
 The site also includes the information conveyed by the image in the alt-text or long description of the image, so that those who cannot access the images have the full benefit of the site.

 All menus on the FHF site can be navigated using the mouse, keyboard, or touchscreen.
 For efficiency, the site includes drop-down menus that are not currently keyboard accessible.
 Selecting the top level of the menu will take you to a page that provides links to each of the pages available via the drop-down menu.

 Headings and Semantics

 If your assistive technology allows you to navigate via headings, you will find the FHF site supports that.
 Top-level headers delineate major sections, with subsections marked by subheadings in a logical progression

 Links have been written to provide context and information about what they link to.
 Links that take you to an external website have been indicated.
 Links are represented by a different hex color.

 Color Schemes and Contrast

-The colors of the text have been selected to have a high contrast from the background to make text stand out clearly and be easy to read.
-All text in the site has a contrast ratio of at least 4.5:1 between any text and its background.
-Static text (i.e., text that you cannot interact with) is in a black font.
+The colors of the text have been selected to have a high contrast from the background to make the text stand out clearly and be easy to read.
+All text on the site has a contrast ratio of at least 4.5:1 between any text and its background.
+Static text (i.e., text that you cannot interact with) is in black font.